Mathématique: Chapter 80

 With a theatrical pout, Vala removed the offending foot from Young’s lap.

-“Welcome to Atlantis,” Woolsey said, with more than a trace of dry, self-deprecation.
+“Welcome to Atlantis,” Woolsey said with more than a trace of self-deprecation.
 He stepped around his desk and slid into his waiting chair.
 “I’ve been ‘briefed,’ for a certain definition of the word, by General Landry.
-Given recent events, I find myself in need of a few more details about the personnel and equipment you brought to our city.”
+However, given recent events, I find myself in need of a few more details about the personnel and equipment you’ve brought to our city.”

 Jackson’s eyes flicked to Young.
 “Most things touching Nick Rush are currently ‘Need to Know’,” he began.